 - Students must train barefoot to preclude rolling their ankles.
 Wearing shoes can also contaminate the mats with staph/MRSA or ringworm.
 If a student has a foot-related medical issue that requires wearing shoes, they should discuss this with their instructor, so that an acceptable shoe type can be agreed upon.

 - Finger and toe nails must be kept trimmed.
 Long nails will cut other students.
-You cannot make a proper fist with long nails, which will cause broken hands.
+You cannot make a proper fist with long nails, resulting in broken hands.

 - For student and item safety, the following are forbidden during training:

 - Hats and sunglasses.

 - Any and all forms of body piercings must be removed prior to training.

 - Chewing gum and/or food.

 - Metal or plastic items worn in the hair.

 Traditionally, karateka had no standard uniform.
 Since many jūdō and jūjutsu moves involve grabbing the opponent’s clothes, most of the great karate masters throughout history circumvented these moves by stripping to their underpants before fighting.